schmaustech/quay-quickstart-blog/README.md

 {"name": "openshift", "kind": "user", "is_robot": false, "avatar": {"name": "openshift", "hash": "0429fc01dc57217bf6282f0a95b6b23f0a3f0bc11b871711170b0a57d65a3644", "color": "#2ca02c", "kind": "user"}, "invited": false}
 ~~~

-We will also need to give this user a role on the repository so they have the ability to push/pull images after they authenticate:
+We will also need to give this user a role on the repository.
+Roles can be read, write or admin and in our example we are going to give the openshift user full admin rights this repository.
+We will do this again using a curl and put command via the API.
+We will also send along a json payload with the role defined in it:

 ~~~bash
 $  curl -X PUT -k  https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/repository/openshift4/openshift4/permissions/user/openshift -H "Authorization: Bearer $TOKEN" --header 'Content-Type: application/json' --data '{ "role": "admin"}'